mappingvermont/gfw-annual-loss-processing/1b_Vector-to-TSV/README.md

 ### Use case

-After writing the loss and extent raster data to TSV, we need to prep our geometry for the hadoop zonal stats process.
+In order to run zonal statistics on polygons and loss/biomass/gain using Hadoop, we need to prepare our geometry.
+This describes how to prepare boundaries (GADM and other boundaries, like primary forests and mining concessions) for intersection with forest loss, biomass, or gain.
+Preparing the geometry means converting shapefiles into TSVs.

 In addition to converting input shapefiles to WKT-based TSV, this process will intersect input data with GADM boundaries (version of your choosing), grouping by any input attributes and dissolving by ISO/ADM1/ADM2.
+You can then use these TSVs as input for Hadoop zonal statistics.

 ### Install necessary packages on spot machine

-In gfw-annual-loss-processing\1b_Vector-to-TSV\requirements.txt, do `sudo pip install -r requirements.txt`
+In gfw-annual-loss-processing\1b_Vector-to-TSV\requirements.txt, do `sudo pip install -r requirements.txt` to install the necessary packages on the spot machine.

 ### Copy boundary shapefile to spot machine and then into PostGIS

+First, get the shapefile onto the spot machine.
+Then import it to PostGIS.
+If your zonal statistics will use any of the fields in the shapefile (e.g., the specific biome in Brazil or the type of plantation), make sure to import that field into PostGIS and to maintain that field throughout the geometry correction process.

 Copy file: `aws s3 cp s3://gfw2-data/country/bra/zip/bza_biomes.zip .`
 Unzip file: `unzip bza_biomes.zip`
 View field names (optional): `ogrinfo -so -al bza_biomes.shp` Import the shapefile into a PostGIS table.
 This has some optional arguments.
-It also doesn't save any fields in the shapefile: `ogr2ogr -f "PostgreSQL" PG:"host=localhost" bza_biomes.shp -overwrite -progress -nln "bbm" -lco GEOMETRY_NAME=geom -nlt MULTIPOLYGON -t_srs EPSG:4326 -dialect sqlite -sql "SELECT Geometry FROM bza_biomes"`
+To not import any fields in the shapefile into PostGIS: `ogr2ogr -f "PostgreSQL" PG:"host=localhost" bza_biomes.shp -overwrite -progress -nln "bbm" -lco GEOMETRY_NAME=geom -nlt MULTIPOLYGON -t_srs EPSG:4326 -dialect sqlite -sql "SELECT Geometry FROM bza_biomes"`
-If you want to import any of the shapefile fields into PostGIS, add them between Geometry and FROM, e.g., `"SELECT Geometry, Name FROM bza_biomes"`
+To import specific fields in the shapefile into PostGIS: `ogr2ogr -f "PostgreSQL" PG:"host=localhost" bza_biomes.shp -overwrite -progress -nln "bbm" -lco GEOMETRY_NAME=geom -nlt MULTIPOLYGON -t_srs EPSG:4326 -dialect sqlite -sql "SELECT Geometry, name FROM bza_biomes"`

 ### Correct the geometry of the shapefile in PostGIS

 Enter the Postgres shell: `psql`
-View table attributes and fields in Postgres shell (optional but good idea): `\d+ bza_biomes`
+View table attributes and fields in Postgres shell (optional but good idea): `\d+ bbm`

 Then there are five steps to clean up the geometry of the table (shapefile imported to PostGIS) that you are going to convert to a tsv.
 Not all tables need these steps but they are always a good idea to do.